51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-on-premise.md

 ## Configuration options

+<span style="color:yellow">The parameter names below are human readable, but maybe it also makes sense to add a column with code-level name equivalents
+as specified in the cxx/.h files - or simply refer to these files not only when mentioning default values, but also parameter names</span>

 These are the configuration options that are unique to this engine.
 They are in addition to all the configuration options defined for other features.
 For example, [data updates](../../../pipeline-specification/part2/features/data-updates.md#configuration-groups)